 The Crater – Missing The Evidence

-In Bellingcat’s latest article they humour the claims that Douma may have been a false flag with the obvious view of rubbishing the same.
-Of course, in doing so required them to ignore the inconvenient evidence that shows it was – a staged event.
+In Bellingcat’s latest article they humour the claims that Douma may have been a false flag with the obvious hope of rubbishing the same.
+Of course, in doing so required them to ignore the inconvenient evidence that shows that it was – a staged event.

 Try, for a moment, to forget about the official charge.
 Imagine you’re an inspector tasked with assessing a crater that was absent a chlorine cylinder.

 In trying to work out what caused the crater you look around to see if there is any evidence of similar looking craters nearby.
 You find one:

 It looks almost identical.
 So you the begin to assess for other clues.
 Remember, there is no chlorine cylinder about, so you must employ some investigative skills to ascertain what may have caused the crater.
 So we check back at our first crater again and scan the immediate area:

 You’ll note the scorch damage and explosive fragmentation marks on the surrounding walls.
 So you move to the underside of the crater to see if that viewpoint offers any further evidence.

 Here, you see the underside of the crater and I ask you to note the inward rotated rebar as denoted by the red lines.
 For this to have occurred something had to penetrate the roof and travel onwards through the hole it created, that hole, is the crater we are analysing.

 You will also spot similar scorch damage to the ceiling that you witnessed on the balcony.
 Of the blackening under the crater the FFM report says:

 The FFM team noted the blackening of the ceiling and the rim of the aperture from the room immediately below the point of impact.S/1731/2019 FFM Report – Annex 6, Page 58